contrib/contrib/README.md

 ### server

 Start a local server for testing

-### watch
-Run a script that watches for code changes while developing and updates the project and/or runs tests.

 ## Goals/Roadmap
 - Generate user-friendly contribution guides (e.g. CONTRIBUTING.md) from the config